multiversx/mx-docs/docs/developers/react-development-guidelines.md

 }
 ```

-Here, it's not worth moving the if logic inside a constant, it would be redundant, as it's very easy to read through it.
+Here, it's not worth moving the if logic inside a local variable, it would be redundant, as it's very easy to read through it.

 ### Conditionally rendered JSX